Spring 2027 Convocation

 Student Regalia

 All students must have degree appropriate regalia to wear at the Commencement and Convocation ceremonies.
-Students may order regalia now through the Campus Store.
+Students may order or pick up regalia now through the Campus Store.
+The Campus Store hosts a Grad Fair during the Spring Semester.
+This is one of the best times to pick up your regalia, get memorabilia, and a host of other activities.
+More information about the Grad Fair will be available in Spring 2027.

 The Campus Store's Graduation Information page is a great resource for all of their graduation related services and products.
 NEW this year are Grad Packs that include regalia, stoles and diploma frames.
-You can order Grad Packs here now to have them ready for pickup during the Grad Fair.
+Students who purchase a Grad Pack will save 25% off of a la carte pricing.

 When ordering regalia, be sure to give the Campus Store your academic unit.
 (Art & Art History, Dance, Film & Media Arts, Music or Theatre).
 You will want to double check your tassel color when you pick up your regalia.
 School of Music graduates will have pink tassels , while all other College of Fine Arts units have brown tassels.
 The Campus Store can help you if an error occurs.

-Students who qualify for Honors at Graduation (Magna Cum Laude, Summa Cum Laude, etc) will be notified by the College of Fine Arts Dean's Office directly via uMail in April.
-These students will be notified about pickup when the cords arrive from the manufacturer.
+Students who qualify for Honors at Graduation (Magna Cum Laude, Summa Cum Laude, etc) will be notified by the College of Fine Arts Dean's Office directly via uMail.
 Honor cords are issued in the regalia colors of their unit to wear during Commencement and Convocation.
 For more information about how Honors at Graduation are calculated, you may visit the University Registrar's site.

 Graduate Student Regalia--Doctoral and Master Degree Candidates

 All students must have degree appropriate regalia to wear at the Commencement and Convocation ceremonies.
-Students may order regalia now through the Campus Store.
+Students may order or pick up regalia now through the Campus Store.
+The Campus Store hosts a Grad Fair during the Spring Semester.
+This is one of the best times to pick up your regalia, get memorabilia, and a host of other activities.
+More information about the Grad Fair will be available in Spring 2027.

 When ordering regalia, be sure to give the Campus Store your academic unit.
 You will want to double check your tassel and hood color when you pick up your regalia.
 School of Music graduates will have pink tassels and pink featured in their hoods.
 All other College of Fine Arts units have brown tassels and hood features.
 The Campus Store can help you with this if an error occurs.